p3r7/blog/_posts/2020-05-06-fast-clojure-deps-auto-reload.md

 What could we do to make our life easier?

-Mhm, wait a second, we are using Emacs, don't we?
+Mhm, wait a second, we are using Emacs with CIDER, don't we?

 Let's hack something quick in elisp!